dgaydukov/cert-spring5/files/spring5.md

 #### Spring Testing
+When you add spring test starter `junit` is added by default. `TestNG` is not supported.
+If you want to use `TestNG` instead of `junit` you have to manually add it to `pom.xml`.

 ###### TestPropertySource and TestPropertyValues
 In testing you can add custom properties in 2 ways. `@TestPropertySource` - to pass test source.
 If you don't pass anything it will search for  default property file with name of your test class.